-2. A minimum grade of B- in HPE 300 and HPE 418, and a recommendation to continue from the instructors of each course.
+2. A minimum grade of B- in HPE 300, HPE 417 and HPE 418, and a recommendation to continue from the instructors of each course.

 3. A minimum grade of B- in all other required and professional courses.

 4. Completion of the Professional Service Retention Requirement prior to enrolling in HPE 424.